xiadu94/azure-cli/src/command_modules/azure-cli-acr/README.rst

         create    : Creates a container registry.
         delete    : Deletes a container registry.
-        list      : Lists all the available container registries under the current subscription. show      : Gets the properties of the specified container registry. update    : Updates a container registry.
+        list      : Lists all the available container registries under the current subscription. login     : Login to a container registry through Docker. show      : Gets the properties of the specified container registry. update    : Updates a container registry.